yriahi/simple-traefik-load-balancer/README.md

 # Overview

-A simple load balancer with Traefik and Docker Compose.
+A quick start guide on how to start a simple load balancer with [Traefik](https://doc.traefik.io/traefik/) and Docker Compose on your local machine.